Fyresdal Municipality: General information

+Administrative history

-The parish of Moland was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-In 1879, the name of the municipality was changed to Fyresdal.
-The borders of the municipality have never changed, something which is pretty unusual in Norway.
+The formannskapsdistrikt law of 1837 created a system of local government in Norway by establishing each Church of Norway prestegjeld as a civil municipality.
+On 1 January 1838, Moland prestegjeld was established as Moland Municipality.
+In 1879, the name of the municipality was changed to Fyresdal Municipality.
+The borders of the municipality have not changed since that time (which is pretty rare among municipalities in Norway).

+In 2020, there were many municipal and county mergers across Norway due to the work of the Solberg cabinet.
+Historically, this municipality was part of Telemark county.
+On 1 January 2020, the municipality became a part of the newly-formed Vestfold og Telemark county (after Telemark and Vestfold counties were merged).
+The merger was shortlived, and on 1 January 2024, the merger was undone and this municipality became part of Telemark county once again.

 Name

 The municipality (originally the parish) was first named after the old Moland farm (Mólanda) since the first Moland Church was built there.
 The first element is mór which means "moorland" or "heath".
 The last element is land which means "land" or "district".

 On 28 June 1879, a royal resolution changed the name of the municipality to Fyresdal.
 This name (Fyrisdalr) was chosen since it is the name of the valley in which the municipality is located.
 The first element of this name is the genitive case of the name of the local lake Fyresvatnet (Fyrir).
 The name of the lake is derived from the word fura which means "pine tree".
 The last element of the name is dalr which means "valley" or "dale".